Virusmater/togger/README.md

 # togger
-Togger a is easy to use sign up tool for volunteers.
+Togger is an easy to use sign up sheet for volunteers.
 Also can be used for various events planing like football matches or going out with friends

 Demo: https://togger-app.herokuapp.com .
 Can take few moments for a cold boot.